cfpb/sbl-project/features/features.md

 - [ ] As a filer, I can view the institution data snapshot for a past filing season.
 - [ ] As a filer, I can select an institution to restart a filing I've previously completed.

-## Confirm financial institution details for given filing period
+## Review financial institution details
 ### User stories
+#### MVP (Beta release)
 - [ ] As a filer, I can confirm my institution data is accurate for given filing period.
 - [ ] As a filer, I want clear instructions on what to do to if my institution data is inaccurate.

 ## Upload file
+### User stories
+#### MVP (Beta release)
-1. As a filer, I can upload my FI's SBLAR data for a given filing period.
+- [ ] As a filer, I can upload my FI's SBLAR data for a given filing period.
-1. As a filer, I can view the status of my submission while it is being processed.
+- [ ] As a filer, I can view the status of my submission while it is being processed.
-1. As a filer, I can view the results of my submission once processing is complete.
+- [ ] As a filer, I can view the results of my submission once processing is complete.
-1. As a filer, I can get clear error messages if the file failed to be processed.
+- [ ] As a filer, I can get clear error messages if the file failed to be processed.

 ### Questions
 1. What are the statuses visible to the end user?